cmkobel/gBGC/README.md

 The reason why these genes are not included in the PHI test is that the individual genes do not have enough informative sites to test significance.

+The conclusion then must be that ClonalFrameML has more power than PHI.